Insight Treatment is Now Clear Behavioral Health!

 What is seasonal affective disorder?

-What are the symptoms?
+What are the symptoms of SAD?

-• Feelings of sadness, depression or worthlessness
+• Feelings of sadness, depression, or worthlessness

 • Loss of interest in activities once enjoyed